MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ## New features in DPM 2016

-The following features are either new to DPM, or are improved for DPM 2016.
+The following features are either new to DPM or are improved for DPM 2016.

 - **Modern Backup Storage** -
 Using Resilient File System (ReFS) block-cloning technology to store incremental backups, DPM 2016 improves storage utilization and performance.
-Backup storage grows and shrinks with the production data source.
+Backup storage grows and shrinks with production data source.
 There is no over-allocation of storage.

 - **Resilient change tracking (RCT)** -
 DPM uses RCT (the native change tracking in Hyper-V), which removes the need for time-consuming consistency checks.
 RCT provides better resiliency than the change tracking provided by VSS snapshot-based backups.
 DPM also uses RCT for incremental backup.
-It identifies VHD changes for virtual machines, and transfers only those blocks that are indicated by the change tracker.
+It identifies VHD changes for virtual machines and transfers only those blocks that are indicated by the change tracker.

 - **Continued protection during cluster aware updates** - Windows Server 2016 comes with the cluster OS rolling update, where a cluster can be upgraded to Windows Server 2016 without bringing it down.
-DPM 2016 continues to protect VMs during the upgrade, maintaining the backup service level agreement (SLA).
+DPM 2016 continues to protect VMs during the upgrade, maintaining the backup service-level agreement (SLA).

 - **Shielded VM Backups** -
 Shielded VMs in Windows Server 2016 help protect sensitive VMs from inspection, tampering, and data theft by malware and malicious administrators.
 DPM 2016 backups retain the protections provided by shielded VMs to ensure they can be recovered seamlessly and securely.

 - **Hyper-V with Storage Spaces Direct** -
 DPM recognizes and protects Hyper-V VMs deployed on Storage Spaces Direct, delivering seamless backup and recovery of VMs in disaggregated and hyper-converged scenarios.